A post-apocalyptic online survival role-playing game with a blockchain based economy

 We will include mutations so players could take chemicals that will affect their performance and appearance in positive and negative ways.

-The game will be created in Unreal Engine 4, using the most up to date physically based rendering (PBR), with assets from Quixel Megascans.
+The game will be created in Unreal Engine 4 and upgraded to Unreal Engine 5 in 2022 when the Engine is available, using the most up to date physically based rendering (PBR), real-time raytracing (RTX) with photogrammetry assets.
 We will be creating a hyper-realistic game world, with lifelike characters, creatures and environments.
 Textures will use dynamic shaders for snow, sand, water and other environmental effects, that will change according to the weather.
+We are using procedural systems like Houdini to create landscapes, buildings, roads, bridges, tunnels and props scattered around the environment.

 Blockchain technology provides many advantages to the videogame industry: